terry-yes/mlx_example/README.md

 3. [Raycasting Basics with JavaScript](https://courses.pikuma.com/courses/take/raycasting/lessons/7503313-player-movement)

-   - Explains raycasting in a non-mathematical way
+   - Explains raycasting in a less mathematical way
    - Basic mathematical concepts such as `sin` and `cos` are explained
    - However, uses non-mlx graphic libraries to draw figures (no mlx explanations)
 - Need to refer to `reference #4`  because does not explain how to handle textures